Schuylkill Community Action Agency assistance programs.

 Both applications to government aid and direct financial support is available from Schuylkill Community Action.
-The agency is focused on helping to break the cycle of poverty and homelessness, and all of the assistance and advice provided has that goal in mind.
+The agency is focused on helping to break the cycle of poverty and homelessness, and all of the financial assistance, outreach services and advice provided has that goal in mind.

 The main resources from community action are below, and include federal programs such weatherization or applications to food stamps as well as outreach and more.
+There is also emergency rent help from the community action agency, cash grants, as well as homeownership resources.
 All funds are limited, but when possible, SCA will try to help with bills in a crisis such as rent.

 Outreach is a service that is committed to serving as many struggling Schuylkill County residents as possible.
 This is offered across the county, including from satellite offices in Shenandoah, Tamaqua and Mahanoy City, and those locations complement the activities of the Pottsville office.